KuchnowskiP/KinguinInternshipTask/README.md

 - Gradle

 ## API Endpoints
+**Disclaimer**: I've used only ID for identifying resources, as it is the most common practice.
+I've provided search endpoints for books and customers to make it easier to find resources by different parameters.
+I thought it would be useful for the frontend to have such functionality.
+Then, after finding the desired resource, the frontend can use the ID to perform further operations.
 ### Books
 - **GET /books**: Get all books.
 - **GET /books/{id}**: Get a book by ID.